 In accordance with Council Policy No. 4.1.5 - Community Consultation it is recommended that the draft Banks Reserve Master Plan be advertised for public comment for a period of 14 days.
-Onsite signage will be placed at Banks Reserve during the public comment period to ensure users and visitors are aware of the consultation period.
 Any comments received will be reviewed and analysed, and if applicable, amendments made to the draft Master Plan prior to further consideration at the Ordinary Council Meeting in December 2018.